chameleon-system/chameleon-base/src/BreadcrumbBundle/README.md

 the priority of the generator.
 The first one that return "true" will be used generator to generate the breadcrumb.

 ### Caching
-Every Generator needs handle its own caching.
+Every Generator needs to handle its own caching.
 The AbstractBreadcrumbGenerator provides the necessary functions, that need to be implemented for caching.